v-cakoll/docs.pl-pl/includes/core-changes/aspnetcore/3.0/caching-response-pubternal-to-internal.md

 #### <a name="old-behavior"></a>Stare zachowanie

-Te typy były widoczne publicznie, ale nie są obsługiwane.
+Te typy były publicznie widoczne, ale nieobsługiwane.

 #### <a name="new-behavior"></a>Nowe zachowanie

-Te typy są teraz `internal`.
+Te typy `internal`są teraz .

 #### <a name="reason-for-change"></a>Przyczyna zmiany